laminlabs/lamin-docs/docs/faq/storage.md

 file.save()  # save the change to the database
 ```

-## What should I do if I accidentially delete a file from storage?
+## What should I do if I accidentally delete a file from storage?

 `File` and `Dataset` records follows a "trash" behavior as canonical file systems.
 Meaning, when you perform `file.delete()`, the record is moved into trash while still exists in the database.

 Deleting a file from the trash triggers the permanent delete:

 - prompt to ask if user wants to delete the metadata record
-- prompt to ask if user wants to delete the file from storage if semantic key is used (otherwise the file is automatially deleted from the storage)
+- prompt to ask if user wants to delete the file from storage if semantic key is used (otherwise the file is automatically deleted from the storage)

-If you delete a file from storage outside of LaminDB, you are left with a file record without valid storage.
+If you delete a file from storage outside LaminDB, you are left with a file record without valid storage.
 In this case, you can:

 - use `ln.delete(permanent=True)` to delete the file record from database
 - alternatively, if you'd like to keep the record, link the storage back via `file.stage()`